oplS15projects/Racket-QA/Test-Automation/readme.md

 ### How to use Scheduler

 In order to start the scheduler, load (require) `scheduler_ui.rkt` and run `(launch-scheduler)` procedure.
 On the left side of the scheduler window are two list boxes containing active and inactive auto-test items.
 When there is no auto-test configured, these lists will be empty.
-The purpose of inactive auto-test is to allow the user to temporarily disable a periodic auto-test instead of having to delete it altogether.
+The purpose of 'deactivating' an auto-test is to allow the user to temporarily disable a periodic auto-test from running instead of having to delete it altogether.

 ![UI_empty](https://github.com/oplS15projects/Racket-QA/blob/master/Test-Automation/images/documentation/ui_empty.png)

 User can click the "Create A New Autotest" button on the top right corner to schedule a new auto-test.
-Clicking this button will enable the input form on the right side of the window so they can be filled out.
+Clicking this button will enable the input fields on the right side of the window so they can be filled out.
+Some of the input fields will be disabled based on whether the user selected 'one-time' or 'repeat' radio button.
+For one-time test, a date of execution must be provided.
+For repeating test, at least one day of week must be checked.
 When the user enters an invalid entry or omits a required field, the background color of that field will change to red to signal it needs correction.

 ![UI_create](https://github.com/oplS15projects/Racket-QA/blob/master/Test-Automation/images/documentation/ui_create.png)

-The input form collects all the information necessary to manage automatic test items and execute test files without user intervention.
+The input form collects all the information necessary to manage automatic test items and execute test files without user's presence.
 Here are the information required from the user.
 * Name of the auto-test item
 * Files to execute - one or more files can be associated with an auto-test item
 * Time of day to execute the test